Hesperian Health Guides

 See more information about HIV infection and how it spreads.
 Also see another medicine, cotrimoxazole, that prevents many infections in people with HIV.
 Women in areas where there is a lot of tuberculosis should talk to a health worker about taking isoniazid to prevent TB.

 All pregnant women with HIV should take ART, for their own health and to protect the baby from HIV.
-For best protection of the baby, a woman should start taking ART medicines as soon as she knows she is pregnant and has HIV.
+For best protection of a baby during pregnancy and birth, the mother should start taking ART as soon as she knows she has HIV.

 Talking to another person using ART can help people find ways to deal with side effects of the medicines.
 Help identify who in the family or household can encourage and support them in taking ART.
 Keeping HIV a secret can make it difficult to take medicines at the right time.